-Tenerife, Canary Islands
+Playa de las Teresitas, Tenerife, Canary Islands

-Majorca, Balearic Islands
+Calla Romantica, Mallorca, Balearic Islands

-Located in just off the coast of Catalonia and a 45-minute flight from Barcelona, the Balearic island group - especially Majorca and Minorca - have been one of Europe's most popular sun 'n' sand holiday destinations for years.
+Located in just off the coast of Catalonia and a 45-minute flight from Barcelona, the Balearic island group - especially Majorca (aka Mallorca) and Minorca - have been one of Europe's most popular sun 'n' sand holiday destinations for years.
 They are cheap to get to via package deals, enjoy a superb Mediterranean climate with plenty of sun and host some of the Mediterranean's best beaches.

 However, the Balearic Islands have more to offer than just price-friendly beach life.
 From spectacular landscapes for nature lovers and hikers (Majorca), historic Spanish towns, museums and archeological sights for culture vultures (Minorca) to wild nightlife for wild things (Ibiza), the Balearics cover most holiday bases in more style than the mainland.

-- The north-east Mediterranean coast, Costa Brava
+North-east Mediterranean coast, Costa Brava

-- The central-east Mediterranean coast, Costa Dorada
+Central-east Mediterranean coast, Costa Dorada

-- The central-east Mediterranean coast, Costa Blanca
+Central-east Mediterranean coast, Costa Blanca

 You won't get a real taste of Spanish culture on the Costa Blanca as the area has been leached of indigenous interest in favour of a bland and efficient sun and sangria-seeker support system.
 Nevertheless, although the landscape hereabouts isn't spectacular or special in any way, the water is turquoise in the summertime, the sand while not actually white is still an attractive pale gold, and the coast soaks in more than 300 days of sunshine a year.

-- The south-east Mediterranean coast, Costa del Sol
+South-east Mediterranean coast, Costa del Sol

 In addition, visitors to this particular Costa have easy access to Andalusia's stunning inland tourist attractions such as Seville, Granada and Cordoba, and traditional white-washed, hill-top villages.
 This combination of glorious sand and glittering sights is a winner, enticing huge numbers of travellers throughout the year.

-- The far south-west Mediterranean coast, Costa de la Luz
+Far south-west Mediterranean coast, Costa de la Luz